 The new, final rule for driver HOS addresses four key areas in which industry advocates requested changes.

 1. 30-Minute Rest Breaks

-Revised Rule: Now, instead of being required to go to off-duty status for the 30-minute break, drivers will be able to use an on-duty/not driving period to satisfy the requirement.
+Revised Rule: Instead of being required to go to off-duty status for the 30-minute break, drivers may use an on-duty/not driving period to satisfy the requirement.

 2. Sleeper Berth Provision

-Revised Rule: Now, drivers have two options they can use when splitting their required 10 hours off-duty.
+Revised Rule: Drivers have two options they can use when splitting their required 10 hours off-duty.

 Option 1: 8 hours in the sleeper berth, 2 hours off-duty (in the sleeper berth or otherwise).